wand88/StarterPack/README.md

             npm install starterpack

     * If you use **npm** to install this repo to your local folder, you will need to cut all from node_modules folder, and put it in root folder of your project.
-Additionally, you have to install all needed dependencies:
+Additionally, you have to install all needed dependencies in C:\wamp64\www\project:

             npm install